danielsaidi/website_danielsaidi/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 brew "swiftlint"
 ```

-Your team can now install all tools by typing this command in the project root:
+Your team can now install all these tools by typing this command in the terminal:

 ```bash
 brew bundle